rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 For example, RDF serializations such as [Turtle](cite:cites spec:turtle) are implicitly designed as to allow streaming serialization and deserialization.
 JSON-LD even explicitly allows this through its [Streaming JSON-LD note](cite:cites spec:jsonldstreaming).
-Due to this streaming property, RDF documents of infinite size can be generated, since serializations place **no limits on their document sizes**.
+Due to this streaming property, RDF documents of infinite size can be generated, since serializations place no limits on their document sizes.
 Valid use cases exist for publishers to generate infinite RDF documents, which can be streamed to query engines.
 Query engines with non-streaming or flawed streaming parsers, can lead to CPU and memory issues.
-Furthermore, similar issues can occur due to very long or **infinite IRIs or literals** inside documents.
+Furthermore, similar issues can occur due to very long or infinite IRIs or literals inside documents.
-Other attacks could exist that specifically target known **flaws in RDF parsers** that cause CPU or memory issues.
+Other attacks could exist that specifically target known flaws in RDF parsers that cause CPU or memory issues.

 Attacker
 : Data publisher (Carol)